Search

 To ensure patients stay on the path to recovery, clinicians and nurses should follow up with all patients and provide the opportunity to request help and guidance from healthcare providers.

-By proactively communicating and engaging with patients following discharge, healthcare providers can better equip patients to care for themselves – leading to improved patient outcomes, increased patient satisfaction, and reduced readmissions
+By proactively communicating and engaging with patients following discharge, healthcare providers can better equip patients to care for themselves – leading to improved patient outcomes, increased patient satisfaction, and reduced readmissions.

 Healthcare Communication in Action